davidsbatista/davidsbatista.net/_posts/2023-09-14-Politiquices.md

 One of the limitations of this work is that the headline doesn't contain enough information to realise what kind of relationship or feeling exists from one personality to another, or the presence of idiomatic expressions, which make automatic classification difficult.
 As future work we would like to explore the text of the news item in order to complement the headline and improve the detection of the relationship.
 Also based on the text of the headline, the relationships could be enriched by categorising them into topics, giving the relationship another dimension, a context for the feeling of support or opposition.

-Some headlines contain a mutual relationship, for example: *"Sócrates and Alegre exchange accusations over co-incineration\"* or *"Pinto da Costa hits back at Pacheco Pereira's criticisms\"*, could be categorised as Ent~2~$\leftrightarrow$Ent~1~, indicating in this case that both personalities are accusing each other.
+Some headlines contain a mutual relationship, for example:

+- *"Sócrates and Alegre exchange accusations over co-incineration\"*
+- *"Pinto da Costa hits back at Pacheco Pereira's criticisms\"*

+could be categorised as Ent~2~$\leftrightarrow$Ent~1~, indicating in this case that both personalities are accusing each other.

 This work also leaves open the possibility of carrying out various studies based on the structure of the graph, for example: finding communities of support and opposition as a function of time and verifying the changes within these communities.
 Political triangles can also be studied: if two political personalities, X and Y, always accuse or defend a third personality Z, what is the typical relationship expected between X and Y?